-There are three main underpinning theories as to the background in this study, and those are agency theory, trade-off theory, and pecking order theory.
-The existence of separation of control and ownership develop conflict between manager and shareholder as managers are likely to try to maximize their own benefit rather than the value of the firm and the separation of control and ownership also led to an imbalance of information.
-The issuance of debt may reduce the agency cost and affect a firm's performance by encouraging the managers to act in the best interest of shareholders instead of involving themselves in discretionary behavior (Dawar, 2014).
-The conflict arises from the agency problem show the need for corporate governance code in the first place, which also lead to the most optimal financing decision for the company (ACCA)

-Global, 2018).
-It is believed that effective board monitoring can lessen the misallocation of funds, and so will improve shareholder's value (Isidro & Sobral, 2014).
+There are three main underpinning theories as the background in this study, those are agency theory, trade-off theory, and pecking order theory.
+The existence of separation of control and ownership develop conflict between manager and shareholder as managers are likely try to maximize their own benefit rather than the value of the firm and the separation of control and ownership also led to imbalance of information.
+The issuance of debt may reduce the agency cost and affect firm's performance through encouraging the managers to act in the best interest of shareholder instead of involving themselves in discretionary behavior (Dawar, 2014).
+The conflict arises from the agency problem show the need for corporate governance code in the first place which also lead to the most optimal financing decision for the company (ACCA Global, 2018).
+It is believed that effective board monitoring can lessen misallocation of funds and so will improve shareholder's value (Isidro & Sobral, 2014).

 Pecking order theory resulted from asymmetric information.
 It was claimed that according to the theory, internal finance is preferred to be used first.
-Examples of internal finance are retained earnings and excess liquid assets.
-When internal financing is not sufficient, then firms may or may not acquire external financing to subsidize investment projects.
-If external financing is chosen, the usage of debt leverage, issuance of preferred stock, and lastly, followed by the issuance of common stock is preferred by managers of firms to lessen the further cost of asymmetric information (Nassar, 2016).
-The theory claimed that there is no search for an optimal capital structure.
-Companies just keep up a certain pecking order for their financing decision that allow them to bring up finance in the most efficient manner.
-The order of the financing structure is first by using all retained earnings available as it has no issue cost because companies already have the fund, issuing debt as it will only incur the moderate cost and last followed by the issuance of equity because it will incur a high level of issue cost (ACCA Global, 2018).
+The examples of internal finance are retained earnings and excess liquid asset.
+When internal financing is not sufficient, then firms may or may not acquire external financing to subsidize investment project.
+If external financing is chosen, the usage of debt leverage, issuance of preferred stock and lastly followed by issuance of common stock is preferred by managers of firms with the objective to lessen further cost of asymmetric information (Nassar, 2016).
+The theory claimed that there is no search for optimal capital structure.
+Companies just keep up certain pecking order for their financing decision that allow them to bring up finance in the most efficient manner.
+The order of the financing structure is first by using all retained earnings available as it has no issue cost because companies already have the fund, issuing debt as it will only incur moderate cost and last followed by issuance of equity because it will incur high level of issue cost (ACCA Global, 2018).

 The trade-off theory suggested an optimum debt level considered in balancing the tax savings benefit of debt and bankruptcy cost.
-The theory also argued that the benefit to leverage only limited to when the optimal capital structure is reached by a firm (Vo & Ellis, 2017).
+The theory also argued that the benefit to leverage only limited to when the optimal capital structure is reached by firm (Vo & Ellis, 2017).
 According to the theory, in order to achieve the maximum benefits from the interest tax shield, firms select the optimal mixture of debt in their capital structure.
-The firms' optimal capital structure incorporates the trade-off among the influences of firm and agency cost, bankruptcy cost, and personal taxes.
-It is expected that in order to attain balance among the benefits from interest tax shields with cost concerning current financial inflexibility or future financial difficulty, firms choose the level of debt (Nassar, 2016).
+The firms' optimal capital structure incorporate the trade-off among the influences of firm and agency cost, bankruptcy cost and personal taxes.
+It is expected that in order to attain balance among the benefits from interest tax shield with cost in relation to current financial inflexibility or future financial difficulty, firms chooses level of debt (Nassar, 2016).